Skip to main content

 • Legal U.S. resident

-• A resident of Illinois, Minnesota, Missouri, Nebraska, South Dakota, or Wisconsin
+• A resident of Illinois, Kansas, Missouri, Nebraska, South Dakota, or Wisconsin

 • High school senior planning to attend an eligible college in the fall